Service Animals: Getting A Service Dog For Anxiety

 2. Do I need help with specific tasks?
 If you need physical support in moving around your home, city, or workplace, reminders to take medication, or help with other daily tasks, service dogs can be trained to assist with these.
 In contrast, ESAs can provide companionship, support, and a sense of safety but do not complete service dog training to do work for their owners.

-3. Am I ready to take care of an animal?
+3. Am I ready to take care of a dog?
 Any animal is a responsibility.
-While they may be able to help you with symptoms of anxiety, post traumatic stress disorder, or a medical disability, you’ll still need to invest the time, energy, and finances required to make sure your animal is healthy and safe.
+While they may be able to help you with symptoms of anxiety, post traumatic stress disorder, or a medical disability, you’ll still need to invest the time, energy, and finances required to make sure your dog is healthy and safe.
 SAs in particular are a big commitment, given the training required to legally register an animal as an official service animal.

-In order for a service animal to provide specific support and to be legally recognized, they must be trained by a certified agency.
-Before beginning the process of training or acquiring a trained dog, you may want to keep the following points in mind.
+In order for a service dog to provide specific support for anxiety and to be legally recognized, they must be trained by a certified agency.
+Before beginning the process of training or acquiring a trained dog, keep the following points in mind.

 According to the American Kennel Club, the cost of training a service dog can exceed $25,000, which includes training the owner how to bond with and properly care for them.